wp-plugins/email-before-download/readme.txt

 = What happens after the user completes the form? =

 By default, the user is presented with a link to download their file.
-There is also an option to email a link to the file, which can be done instead of (or in addition to) displaying the link inline.
+There is also an option to email the user (with a link to the file and/or attachment) if you choose that route.
+You can even provide both the inline link as well as the email if you choose.

 = Are you changing any of my file or directory permissions? =

-WordPress allows direct access to any files in your upload directories using a direct URL and we do not change those permissions.
+WordPress allows direct access to files in your upload directories using a direct URL and we do not change those permissions.
+We do provide an option to mask the URL to your downloads if you have cURL enabled.

-= So someone can still download my files directly without providing their email? =

-Users generally do not have a desire to put in the work required to determine your direct upload filenames.
-This plugin provides a quick way to know who is downloading information that you might feel to be more premium content like whitepapers, images, etc. from sincere users who are visiting your site, with the understanding the user can share the file itself or the URL if they wish.

-= What if I don't want the user to be able to share the file? =

-We can't help you prevent a user from sharing a file they have downloaded with other people.
-We are however working on allowing you to set some options that will make sharing links a little more difficult.
-Also, there is a chance you fit more into the category of needing to charge for the content which is something this plugin does not currently address.